The Anker Soundcore Life P2 has excellent sound quality, but if you plan to use them with more than one device, consider earbuds that have

 - USB-C charging jack on container, which fits well in pocket

-To me these negative characteristics are serious enough downsides that I would consider buying a different model earbud.
+The “cons” or downsides of these earbuds include negative characteristics that are serious enough to consider buying a different model earbud.

 - no multipoint Bluetooth–switching devices effectively requires repairing each time.